Are Housing Society Workers Missing Out on Legal Benefits Like Minimum Wages and Bonuses?

 vkrai53

-Since these workers are desperate to have job they do not react.
-What are the laws applicable to this kind of employment or whom they should approach.
-In Bangalore apartments have grown like mushroom and no body knows what kind of laws apply or how they are protected from the haressment they go through.
-Pl advise.
+Since these workers are desperate to have a job, they do not react.
+What laws are applicable to this kind of employment, or whom should they approach?
+In Bangalore, apartments have grown rapidly, and nobody knows what kind of laws apply or how these workers are protected from the harassment they go through.
+Please advise.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute